marhoy/nrk-download/README.md

 - `https://tv.nrk.no/program/KOID26004816/president-trump` for a specific program
 - `https://tv.nrk.no/serie/unge-lovende/KMTE20006115/sesong-2/episode-1` for a specific episode of a series
 - `https://tv.nrk.no/serie/unge-lovende` for a whole series

 For a program or a specific episode, the download could then start without requiring any other input.
 For a series, one could have a commandline-switch to specify the interval of episodes that you want to download.
 (The URLs could perhaps also be read from an input-file.)
 This would enable the download tool to run without requiring input from the user.
 It could therefore be run as a scheduled job via e.g. cron.

+## More metadata?
+Both series and programs/episodes have a description at tv.nrk.no.
+It could possibly be interesting to save these descriptions to a text file.